ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.backitup/README.md

 It is important that even if the mysql server is running on a remote system, the mysqldump must run on the ioBroker system. <br> For Linux systems, the installation command would be as follows: `sudo apt install mysql-client` or under Debian `sudo apt install default-mysql-client` or for MariaDB-Systems `sudo apt install mariadb-client`.<br> <br>
 If you don't want to back up just one database, you can activate the "Back up multiple systems" option and then define your databases in the table.

+## Sqlite3 backup
+If it is activated, this separately adjustable backup is created with every backup ioBroker and also deleted after the specified retention time has expired.
+FTP or CIFS are also valid for this backup if set for the other IoBroker backup types.<br><br>
+Sqlite3 (`sudo apt install msqlite3`) must be installed on the host system.

 ## Redis backup
 If activated, this separately adjustable backup is created with every ioBroker backup and deleted after the specified retention period has expired.
 FTP or CIFS are also valid for this backup provided the other IoBroker backup types are set. <br>
 To use Redis with ioBroker.backitup, the rights for the iobroker user should be adjusted: <br>